SNARL1/translocation/README.md

 ## Notebooks

 Notebooks are available in the [doc/](https://github.com/SNARL1/translocation/tree/main/doc/notebook#readme) and [out/notebooks_code/](https://github.com/SNARL1/translocation/tree/main/out/notebooks_code#readme) directories.
 Links are to README files that describe how to view notebooks directly from GitHub.
 The `doc/` notebook describes issues of interest related to dataset creation and analysis.
-The `out/notebooks_code/` notebooks are rendered from the `Rmd` files in the `code\` directory, and describe dataset creation/data analysis steps for each population.
+The `out/notebooks_code/` notebooks are rendered from the `Rmd` files in the `code/` directory, and describe dataset creation/data analysis steps for each population.

 ## Contact